KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/Other_Handhelds.md

     Certain handhelds have been confirmed to boot Bazzite, but are plagued by missing driver support for Linux including missing audio drivers.

 Unsupported handhelds _could work_ with Bazzite and the "**Other Handhelds**" section should cover unsupported handhelds, but there may be major issues encountered that are undocumented.
-If your handheld hardware is not listed, then you can still give Bazzite a try with our Handheld/HTPC image.
+If your handheld hardware is not listed, then you can still give Bazzite a try with our Bazzite-Deck image.

 Your mileage may vary with untested hardware.
 Bazzite does **not** have the required setup for unsupported handheld, so setup will be manually done by the end user with unsupported handhelds.